ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 57 complete B-block peals

-I have found 5 sets of round B-blocks which together with some B-blocks exactly cover the extent in an odd number [41 to 55] of round blocks where the sixes can be rearranged to give 57 complete B-blocks.
+I have found 5 sets of round blocks which together with some B-blocks exactly cover the extent in an odd number [41 to 55] of round blocks where the sixes can be rearranged to give 57 complete B-blocks.
 Two of the sets of the blocks give peals which are illustrated below.

 ### 41 round blocks, signature: 49:6+81
 ```